-Another common problem in people with diabetes is gum disease (gingivitis Gingivitis Gingivitis is mild form of periodontal disease characterized by inflammation of the gums (gingivae).
-Gingivitis results most often from inadequate brushing and flossing but may result from medical... read more ), and regular visits to the dentist for cleaning and preventive care are important.
+Another common problem in people with diabetes is gum disease ( gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
+Gingivitis results most often from inadequate brushing and flossing but may result from... read more ), and regular visits to the dentist for cleaning and preventive care are important.

 Did You Know...